You want to know what love is. Don’t we all?

 2020 – PYT and Sydney University development

-This project is proudly supported by the Australian Council for the Arts, the NSW Government through Create NSW, The Seaborn, Broughton & Walford Foundation and the University of Sydney
+This project has been developed in partnership with the University of Sydney.
+It has been generously supported by the Australia Council for the Arts and the NSW Government through Create NSW, Vitalstatistix, Crack Festival and the Seaborn, Broughton & Walford Foundation.